Abiey2579/designgriddata/learnpath/frontend101/welcome/join-our-discord-community.md

 5. **Community Engagement:** Engage in discussions, share your projects, and seek feedback from both instructors and fellow learners.
 Our Discord community is designed to foster a sense of belonging and create an environment where you can grow not only as a programmer but also as a member of a supportive community.

-To join our Discord community, simply follow [**Join the Community**]().
+To join our Discord community, simply follow <a href="https://discord.gg/E3f3F4yN" target="_blank"><strong>Join the Community</strong></a>.
 We look forward to welcoming you into our vibrant and inclusive community, where learning is an engaging and collaborative experience.
 Together, we can strive for excellence, overcome challenges, and celebrate the joys of programming.